 However, as good as I was at baseball, football, and radio, nobody wants to hear about it.
 The only thing they want to hear from me is what it was like to play guitar on stage with friends like, Neil Young, Randy Bachman of BTO, Burton Cummings of The Guess Who, and legends like Roy Orbison and Johnny Cash?

 This is how it works buddy unless you make the majors, nobody will care about your baseball career, so enjoy it for yourself.
 The thing that will be interesting though to all the new people you’re going to meet is what school you went to, and that you play violin in the Symphony Orchestra.
-It’s special man because it makes you special.
+It’s so special that it makes you special.

 No response is a very powerful response.